headlessng/headlessng/README.md

 # headlessng

-A set of completely unstyled, fully accessible Angular components for building design systems and web applications.
+A workspace containing ready-made libraries for building design systems based on Angular.

 ## Documentation